Papy-Linux/papy-linux/docs/contributing.md

 !!! note

     I'll always privilege my personnal usage of the distro, as I created it for my usage at the beginning.
 That means that if you make a contribution which is pertinent but which I don't want to have on my computers, I may refuse it.
-In such cases, don't hesitate forking it!
+In such cases, don't hesitate to fork it!

 ## Components